microsoft/PyMarlin/website/docs/plugins/hf_seq_classification.md

 # Text Sequence Classification with Huggingface models

 You can use `pymarlin.plugins.hf_seq_classification` for out-of-the-box training of Huggingface models on a downstream sequence classification task.
 The plugin comes with a golden config file (YAML based).
-You can simply modify a few arguments for your dataset and you're ready to go.
+Simply modify a few arguments for your dataset and you're ready to go.

 ## Walk-thru with a Kaggle dataset